TheOdinProject/curriculum/CONTRIBUTING.md

 Adding images to the curriculum is a two-step process, involving two PRs.
 For a general overview, you need to:

 1. Upload the image(s) to the repository.
-1. Create `statically.io` links to the images and add those links to the appropriate lesson(s).
+1. Create `statically.io` links to the images and add them to the appropriate lesson(s).

 ### Uploading Images to the Repository